 Nichushkin scores OT winner in return to lineup, Avalanche beat Wild 2-1

-Nichushkin knocked in the winner shortly after Kirill Kaprizov drew a penalty for hooking.
+Nichushkin scored in the winner shortly after Kirill Kaprizov drew a penalty for hooking.

+Nichushkin was back after receiving care through the player assistance program.
+It was his first game since Jan.
+10. He was serenaded by fans as he remained behind on the ice for a very brief postgame interview.

 Nathan MacKinnon extended his home point streak to 32 games with two assists.
 He’s tied with Guy Lafleur (1978-79) for the third-longest home point run in NHL history.